When were the I’m a Celebrity South Africa cast last on the show?

 “I am one of the lucky few to have gone in the jungle and experienced it all and that’s what appealed to me when they phoned up to ask me to take part again.
 I said yes immediately.”

-Model Dickinson appeared in the seventh series in 2007, when she came in seventh place.
+Model Dickinson appeared in the seventh series, when she came in seventh place.

 The US TV personality said that she was returning for a sense of camaraderie, having learnt many things about herself the first time around.